ropensci/roweb3/content/blog/2025-10-17-github-and-away/index.md

 ## Code (still) needs a single home

 All platforms described here are based on [Git](https://git-scm.com/), which is generally used in a centralized way, through associating code with a single, main repository to which changes can be _pushed_, or from which changes can be _pulled_.
-There is a single connection between code on your local machine and this single main version.
+This kind of workflow assumes a single connection between code on your local machine and this single main version.
 Code can of course be hosted anywhere, and we aim here to show how easy it is for code to be simultaneously hosted on an arbitrary number of platforms.

 Hosting code in multiple locations creates multiple connections between local and remote versions.